OCA/queue/queue_job/readme/DESCRIPTION.md

 - Views for jobs, jobs are stored in PostgreSQL
 - Jobrunner: execute the jobs, highly efficient thanks to PostgreSQL's NOTIFY
-- Channels: give a capacity for the root channel and its sub-channels and segregate jobs in them.
+- Channels: give a capacity for the root channel and its subchannels and segregate jobs in them.
 Allow for instance to restrict heavy jobs to be executed one at a time while little ones are executed 4 at a times.